Jira Backlog Grooming Is Just Like Gardening

 • Assigning and adjusting estimates for how long it may take to complete an issue.

-It’s easy to let scope creep, well, creep in.
+Even if you try to bust scope creep, it can still, well, creep in.
 To avoid having great ideas go to waste, make a v2 Epic or Project for any Stories or Tasks that do not fit into the current scope.
 That way, all your ideas for another iteration of the project live in one place and can be linked to the MVP or v1 of the project for future reference.

 Placing ideas into a “v2” category allows items to live in your backlog in a clear, organized way and helps set priority between new projects and future iterations of current projects.